13 Questions To Ask Before Buying Consignment Store Software

 April 26, 2016

 Got Questions?
-Ask ’em before buying software
+Ask ’em before buying Consignment Store Software

-Software for running your business is vitally important.
+Consignment Store Software for running your consignment business is vitally important.
 You wouldn’t believe the number of people who don’t think about buying software until about 2 weeks before opening.
 Sometimes they just go with the first software vendor they find or a friend’s recommendation.
 After shelling out hard-earned money, they find out the software isn’t what they really needed.

 Here are 13 questions you should ask before making a software investment.
 Ideally, you should compare these answers to several different companies to see which one fits your needs best.
 Happy hunting!